 Applicants for whom a recent natural disaster or other major, widespread disruption has affected their ability to submit required components may submit a Hardship Request as described below.
 Please note all applicants have to submit their application by the deadline regardless of if they've been granted more time to fulfill an individual component.

-If the impact of the incident or disruption makes it difficult for you to submit one or more required components – such as GRE scores,TOEFL scores, transcripts, etc.– by the deadline, please complete your application to the best of your ability and then submit a formal hardship request here.
+If the impact of the incident or disruption makes it difficult for you to submit one or more required components – such as GRE scores,TOEFL scores, transcripts, etc.– by the deadline, please complete your application to the best of your ability and then submit a formal hardship request.
+We will launch the hardship request form here when the application goes live.
 If deemed eligible, we may approve a temporary delay of test scores and allow you to submit your application without one or more required application materials (e.g. GRE or TOEFL scores), although it does not waive the requirement(s).

 You will still be required to submit the missing item(s) as soon as circumstances allow.
-Please note we cannot extend an offer of admission before official test scores have been submitted.
+Please note we cannot extend an offer of admission before all materials (including official test scores) have been submitted.

 Application Fee: Waiver Eligibility Requirements and Instructions